pyca/cryptography/docs/primitives/cryptographic-hashes.rst

     .. method:: update(data)

-        :param bytes data The bytes you wish to hash.
+        :param bytes data: The bytes you wish to hash.

     .. method:: copy()